-n+p-junctions78,79), and oxide precipitates.160,61,64,80-82 The first two defects are sensitive to an intensive illumination at room temperature.
+n+p-junctions78,79), and oxide precipitates.160,61,64,80-82 The first two defects are sensitive to intensive illumination at room temperature.
 To determine the major recombination center of investigated samples the following experimental procedure has been used.
 The nonirradiated sample was light soaked under halogen lamp (2 Suns) illumination at approximately 305 K. The illumination varied from 1 h to 8 h.
 After illumination sample is stored in the dark at room temperature.
 To determine the parameters kinetics I-V characteristics have been measured with interval 10-15 min at room temperature over a period 5 h after illumination stopping.
 To determine the permanent light-induced change the I-V characteristics have been measured in 48 h after illumination.
-After accumulated time under illumination had run up to 15 h the iSC was annealed at 200 0C for 10 min in the dark and parameters were determined at room temperature.
+After accumulated time under illumination had run up to 15 h the iSC was annealed at 200 0C for 10 min in the dark and parameters ??? were measured at room temperature.
 After that, the illumination and measurements were repeated.

-In order to keep the volume of this paper at an rather reasonable size, the detailed results are not shown.
-But main result are following.
-Illumination did not result in permanent change of either of t9 , Tn, nid before as well as after annealing.
-Therefore BO influence on recombination in both SCR and base can be neglected. nid increase (about 0.03) and t9 decrease (about 10 %) were observed after illumination immediately.
-These changes vanished gradually, both nid and t9 time dependences were very similar to those, which is expected77 for Fe^Bs repairing.
+In order to keep the volume of this paper within the reasonable limits , the detailed results of these measurements are not shown.
+But the main results are as follows/ Illumination did not result in permanent change of either of the t9 , Tn, nid before as well as after annealing.
+Therefore BO influence on recombination can be neglected in both the SCR and the base. nid increase (about 0.03) and t9 decrease (about 10 %) immediately after illuminationwere observed .
+These changes vanished gradually, both nid and t9 time dependences were very similar to those, which was expected77 for Fe^Bs repairing.
 Hence iron-boron pairs take part in SCR recombination.
 On the other hand, electron and hole CCS of released by illumination interstitial iron are 1.7 and 0.04 times77 as much as those of Fe^Bs.
 A small (about 10 %) t9 alteration, which is caused by light, is evidence of supporting role of iron-boron pair in SCR recombination.
-Furthermore, since Tn does not depend on illumination, then Fe^Bs has not an influence on base lifetime.
+Furthermore, since Tn does not depend on illumination, then Fe^Bs does not influence on base lifetime.

 As a result, oxide precipitates are number one in SCR and base recombination.
-According to Murphy et al.80,81, at least two independent oxide precipitate related defects are exist.
-These defects have an/ap = 157 and &p/&n = 1200 respectively.81 So, they are suitable to CDLR.
-On the basis of mentioned above, we conclude that the defect, which responsible for AI phenomena in nSC, is oxide precipitate mainly.
+According to Murphy et al.80,81, at least two independent oxide precipitate related defects exist.
+These defects have an/ap = 157 and &p/&n = 1200 respectively.81 So, they are suitable for CDLR.
+On the basis of mentioned above, we conclude that the defectresponsible for AI phenomena in nSC, is oxide precipitate mainly.

-It is worth keeping doping level, oxygen concentration and dose in mind when RD type is foreseen.
-In our case (Czochralski, oxygen-rich, ^ 7 • 1017 cm-3, p-Si with boron concentration ^ 1015 cm-3 and low dose) it is expected, that CO^, vacancy clusters Vn (divacancy V2, trivacancy V3, ...) and VO^ are produced mainly by neutron irradiation83-85 and QO^ and VO^ by Y-rays.85-88 The RD concentration Nt,RD is proportionate to dose, the known introduction rate for neutron nn and gamma irradiation in Cz-Si are shown in Table VI.
-The expected Nt,RD for investigated samples are listed in Table VI too.
+It is worth keeping doping level, oxygen concentration and ??? dose in mind when RD type is foreseen.
+In our case (Czochralski, oxygen-rich, ^ 7 • 1017 cm-3, p-Si with boron concentration ^ 1015 cm-3 and low dose) it is expected, that CO^, vacancy clusters Vn (divacancy V2, trivacancy V3, ...) and VO^ are produced mainly by neutron irradiation83-85 and QO^ and VO^ by Y-rays.85-88 The RD concentration Nt,RD is proportionate to dose, the known introduction rate for neutron nn and gamma irradiation in Cz-Si are shown in the Table VI.
+The expected values of Nt,RD for investigated samples are listed in the Table VI too.